 Here are some of the top ranked apps that integrate with QuickBooks and Xero along with a brief description of what they offer.

-Payroll Apps: Both QuickBooks and Xero have built-in payroll functionality.
+Both QuickBooks and Xero have built-in payroll functionality.
 If you are able to run your payroll within these programs, I would recommend using the built-in payroll integration over a third party payroll program.
 Wave does not offer payroll apps.

-Inventory Apps: You can manage your inventory within both QuickBooks and Xero, but you may find that an app better suits your business needs.
+You can manage your inventory within both QuickBooks and Xero, but you may find that an app better suits your business needs.
 Dear Systems integrates with Xero and was ranked pretty high.
 It offers full cycle inventory management from creating purchase orders to tracking the receipt of goods and inventory adjustments.
 SOS Inventory integrates seamlessly with QuickBooks.
 With SOS Inventory, you can create sales orders and track inventory for multiple locations.
 Wave does not integrate with inventory apps.

-eCommerce: If you generate sales from a website with a shopping cart then you will definitely need an app like Shopify.
+If you generate sales from a website with a shopping cart then you will definitely need an app like Shopify.
 QuickBooks and Xero integrate with Shopify.
 Small and medium-sized businesses use Shopify to design, set up, and manage their stores across multiple sales channels like web, mobile, social media, and brick-and-mortar locations.
 Wave does not integrate with eCommerce apps.

 Customer Support/Training Resources

-In addition, if you prefer to find answers to your questions instead of contacting customer support, there are also a variety of training resources available for all three products.
+If you prefer to find answers to your questions instead of contacting customer support, there are also a variety of training resources available for all three products.

 Each of these accounting programs has an app that you can download on your mobile device and use to stay on top of your business while on the go.